 - Eagle Track Zipline (perfect hillside view with Maeram river flowing below)

-- Flight of the Gibbon (offering various included options such as Segway, Elephant sanctuary, and Mountain biking)
+- Flight of the Gibbon 1 Day Zipline Adventure from Chiang Mai (offering various included options such as Segway and Elephant sanctuary)

 Besides the adventure, each of them also includes a Thai food in each option as well!
 You can choose either lunch or dinner for Flying Squirrels.
 The Eagle Track serves the Thai buffet cuisine.
 The Flight of the Gibbon provides lunch for the 1 Day trip and both lunch and dinner for an overnight trip.